Encounter a Wild Animal

 8. Contact Local Authorities

 Contact local wildlife authorities or animal control if the encounter escalates or if an aggressive animal presents a threat to public safety.
-The truth is they are trained for these situations and are familiar with how to go ahead safely.
+The truth is, they are trained for these situations and know how to proceed safely.

 9. Educate Yourself Post-Encounter

 After any close encounter with wildlife, take time to learn about local species and their behaviors.
-Knowing how to share space with wildlife will prevent future encounters from turning into an emergency.
+Knowing how to share space with wildlife will prevent future encounters from becoming emergencies.

-Finally, acquiring a grasp on how to respond on meeting a wild animal is fundamental to keeping safe for you and the animal.
-Staying calm, staying a distance and making yourself visible go a long way toward successful encounters with wildlife.
-If you need help just ask.
+Finally, acquiring a grasp on how to respond to meeting a wild animal is fundamental to keeping yourself and the animal safe.
+Staying calm, staying a distance, and making yourself visible go a long way toward successful encounters with wildlife.
+If you need help, just ask.